peterdieleman/papermod/content/posts/language/dutch_german_identical_words.md

 German words that are spelled identical to the Dutch one, and also have the same meaning (ignoring the articles).
 The reference point I use for nouns is the singular form.
 In case this is a noun that relates to professions or people, I will use the default (which in almost all cases is the neutral/masculine) form.
 This is due to the different ways Dutch and German can change such nouns to make them female.
-For example: "Der Offizier" can be "Die Offizier_in_" in German, but "de officier" in Dutch does have a female form.
+For example: "Der Offizier" can be "Die Offizierin" in German, but "de officier" in Dutch does have a female form.
 For verbs I use the infinitive.

-- Jazz, der
-- Artillerie, die
-- Stress, der
-- offline
-- sparen
-- Melodie, die
-- typisch
-- sensibel
-- online
-- Gouverneur, der
-- Genie, das
-- Sirene, die
-- Drang, der
-- Campus, der
-- Service, der
-- Geologie, die
-- Trommel, die
-- Hand, die
-- dienen
-- Bankier, der
-- Ader, die
-- Rand, der
-- beklagen
-- treffen
 - Aal, der
 - acht
+- Ader, die
+- Akte, die
+- Alarm
 - Allergie, die
+- Alligator, der
 - ambivalent
+- Amok, der (from Dutch)
 - Analyse, die
 - Angst, die
 - Apotheker, der
 - April, der
+- Argument, das
 - arm
 - Arm, der
 - arrogant
 - Artikel, der
+- Artillerie, die
 - Assistent, der
 - Astronaut, der
 - Auto, das
 - Baby, das
 - Babysitter, der
+- baden
 - Balkon, der
 - Band, die
+- Bankier, der
 - Bar, die
 - Barkeeper, der
+- Basalt, der
 - beginnen
+- beklagen
 - Berg, der
 - betreffen
 - bewegen
 - Bier, das
 - biologisch
+- Blondine, die
 - Bowling, das
+- Branche, die
 - Brief, der
+- Budget, das
 - Bus, der
 - Camping, das
+- Campus, der
 - Chaos, das
 - chaotisch
 - Chemie, die
 - Chip, der
+- clever
 - Cocktail, der
 - Computer, der
 - Credo, das